CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 Follow these quickstart instructions to create CycleCloud.
 <a href="https://docs.microsoft.com/en-us/azure/cyclecloud/qs-install-marketplace?view=cyclecloud-8">Quickstart CycleCloud from Marketplace VM</a>

-note, I could not get the above instructions to work for me.
+Note, I could not get the above instructions to work.
 I had to follow the isnstructions from Rob, which was to create a VM and then from that VM create a cycle cloud instance.
 I need to review both sets of instructions again to see if I can figure out the disconnect.

 <a href="https://github.com/Azure/cyclecloud-slurm">Git Repo to set up Auto-scaling Slurm CycleCloud Cluster</a>